-The Hammond Downtown Development District (DDD) Design Review Committee is identified as having the authority to enforce certain provisions known as the Downtown Development District Guidelines within the legal boundaries of the Hammond Downtown Development District.
+- The Hammond Downtown Development District (DDD) Design Review Committee is identified as having the authority to enforce certain provisions known as the Downtown Development District Guidelines within the legal boundaries of the Hammond Downtown Development District. - B. Establishment - Pursuant to LA R.S.

-B. Establishment

-- Pursuant to LA R.S.
 33:2740.15 the Downtown Development District (DDD) serves as a political subdivision of the state of Louisiana as defined in Article VI, Section 44(2) of the Constitution of Louisiana. - C. General Authority - (1) The Hammond Downtown Development District (DDD) shall have the specific authority provided in R.S.
 33:4625(F); such authority shall be exercised solely within the district. - (2) The city building department will coordinate with and consult any adopted design guidelines passed by the Downtown Development District (DDD) before approving building permits within the DDD boundaries.
-The DDD may appoint a design representative or subcommittee to review and approve the architectural design of building plans before building permits are issued.

-(1) With respect to the Downtown Development District Design Guidelines, the Downtown Development District (DDD) Design Review Committee reviews and makes recommendations regarding any new building construction, exterior renovations and modifications which require a building permit and which are located within the boundaries of the Downtown Development District as outlined in its charter.
+The DDD may appoint a design representative or subcommittee to review and approve the architectural design of building plans before building permits are issued. - D. Review Authority - (1) With respect to the Downtown Development District Design Guidelines, the Downtown Development District (DDD) Design Review Committee reviews and makes recommendations regarding any new building construction, exterior renovations and modifications which require a building permit and which are located within the boundaries of the Downtown Development District as outlined in its charter. - (2) The Hammond DDD reviews those sections within its boundaries that are not zoned industrial and do not fall within the parameters of the Local Register Historic District (that is, are not under the purview of the Historic District Commission). - (3) The Hammond DDD Design Review Committee will issue a Certificate of Appropriateness to the City Planner.